KensoDev/visit-counter/README.md

 ## Usage

 a. the default storage engine is redis.
 If you have a global $redis for your redis connection, we default to using that.
-Otherwise, in an initializer you should define it by:
+Otherwise, or if you want to specify a different connection, in an initializer you should define it by:

-    VisitCounter::Store::RedisStore.redis = {host: "your_redis_host", port: port}
+    VisitCounter::Store::RedisStore.redis = Redis.new(host: "your_redis_host", port: port)

 b. in the class you wish to have a visit counter simply declare
     include VisitCounter